Completing your 2022 Whole Herd Test for Irish Johne’s Control Programme

 - Bulls – Test using a blood sample, so you will need to arrange with your veterinary practitioner.

-- Un-calved 2 year-old heifers – If they missed milk testing, use a blood sample, or you can use a milk sample if they have since calved.
+- Un-calved 2 year-old heifers – If they missed milk recording testing, use a blood sample, or you can use a milk sample if they have since calved.

 - Cull cows – These must be tested if they are on your farm when you start your testing for the year.
 Use a blood sample if animals are not going back into the milking herd.
 For future years, plan to remove them from your farm before you start Johne’s disease milk testing or include them in the testing.